ToolmanInside/readthedocs/docs/index.rst

 Response to comments:
 ---------------------

-1.  **Response to reviewer C’s on 74 TPs of Clairvoyance:**
+1.  **Response to reviewer's on 74 TPs of Clairvoyance**

 The 76 real world vulnerabilities found by Clairvoyance is published in `Google Drive <https://drive.google.com/file/d/1wpDYHV_velfbA-Y_pPH79gT_ljiQxoKR/view>`_.
+And we provide 20 influential smart contract expolits, all of which are programed by our expert and tested by `Remix IDE <https://remix.ethereum.org/>`_.
+They are listed in the followings.

+2.  **Response to reviewer's on the implicit evaluations**

-2. For additional evaluation and explanations on vulnerabilities, please see `Additional evaluations <https://toolman-demo.readthedocs.io/en/latest/evaluations.html>`_.
+For additional evaluation and explanations on vulnerabilities, please see `Additional evaluations <https://toolman-demo.readthedocs.io/en/latest/evaluations.html>`_.

 .. toctree::
     :maxdepth: 2